Apurva-Nagar/cafeteria_manager/README.md

   - Sign-up to the application, sign-in and sign-out.
   - Can see a menu of items that can be purchased.
+  - Add multiple quantities of selected items to their cart.
+  - Increase and decrease item quantity and remove items form cart.
-  - Place an order by selecting items from the menu.
+  - Place and order for items added to cart.
   - See all of their orders and the delivery status for each order.

 - ### Owner can: